US

 Employee vs. Contractor Classification

 A common pitfall for global employers is misclassifying staff.
-If you hire a "contractor" but exert "employee-level" control over their hours and tools, the IRS may demand back taxes for the full 15.3% FICA contribution plus penalties.
+If you hire a "contractor" but exert "employee-level" control over their hours and tools, the IRS may demand back taxes plus penalties, calculated as described in Section V below.

 💡 Confused about which contract type to use?